Collaborate on a shared Pages document on iPad

 If you can’t open the document, see “Accept an invitation to collaborate”, above.

 Edit the document.

 Edits you and others make to the document appear in real time.
-Coloured cursors and coloured selections of text and objects indicate where others are currently editing.
+Cursors and selections of text and objects appear in different colours to indicate where others are currently editing.

 Do any of the following:

 See who’s working in the document: Tap to open the participant list.
 The number of people editing or viewing the document (not including you) appears next to the Collaborators button.